LinkedInLearning/essential-jenkins-2468076/Ch06/06_05-solution-configure-users-and-permissions/README.md

   - Log out of the admin account.
   - Log in as the `engineering` user.
   - Confirm that the engineering user is not able to access the `Finance-Jobs` folder.
-  - Log out of the engieering account.
+  - Log out of the engineering account.
   - Log in as the `finance` user.
   - Confirm that the finance user is not able to access the `Engineering-Jobs` folder.